Patricia Louise (Zuber) Gassmann, 93

 Always overflowing with gratitude, Pat would want to make sure that her caregivers, both at her home and at Lavender Ridge are given heartfelt thanks for their tender care and help.
 Her family also thanks all those who never failed to ask about her and show their love to her.

-A visitation will take place at Kistler-Patterson Funeral Home on Friday, December 27, 2019 from 5:00 p.m. to 7:00 p.m.
-A Mass of Resurrection will be held at St. Joseph Church in Olney on Saturday, December 28, 2019 at 10:00 a.m., with burial following in St. Joseph Catholic Cemetery in Olney.
+A visitation was held at Kistler-Patterson Funeral Home on Friday, December 27, 2019 from 5:00 p.m. to 7:00 p.m.
+A Mass of Resurrection was held at St. Joseph Church in Olney on Saturday, December 28, 2019 at 10:00 a.m., with burial following in St. Joseph Catholic Cemetery in Olney.

 In lieu of flowers, memorial donations may be made to: